DenverSherman/COVID-and-the-2020-US-Election/README.md

 ![Population by County](./tableau_images/final_images/population_by_county.png)

-- Combined chart demonstrating cumulative deaths (line graph) and cumulative cases (bar chart) in the entire country from the very first reported case up to Election Day.
+- Combined chart demonstrating new deaths (line graph) and new cases (bar chart) in the entire country from the very first reported case up to Election Day.

 ![Total Cases & Deaths per Month](./tableau_images/final_images/total_cases_and_deaths_per_month.png)

 ## Questions